 You need to file your online Self Assessment return for the 2018/19 tax year before midnight 31 January 2020 or face a £100 fine.

 The deadline for filling out your online Self Assessment tax return is 31 January 2020.

-Ideally, you will already have registered to use HMRC’s online tax return service by now and are ready to start filling in forms.
+Ideally, you'll already have registered to use HMRC’s online tax return service by now and are ready to start filling in forms.